Gesuati: Organ, presbytery and high altar

 On the left of the High Altar is the organ.
 The present organ (by the Bazzari brothers) was substituted in 1856 for the original organ of 1740.

 On the right of the High Altar is the presbytery with a small early painting of the Madonna and Child on a gold ground.
 This is by Stefano di Sant'Agnese and is thought to date from 1375–80.
-It probably came from the former church of St. Agnes (of which the artist was a parishioner), which was nearby, and is an example of the International Gothic style The church of St. Agnes was suppressed in 1810.
+It probably came from the former church of St. Agnes, which was nearby and is in International Gothic style.
+The church of St. Agnes was suppressed in 1810.

 The High Altar stands at the top of five steps under an architectural canopy supported by columns, underneath the cupola.
 The altar beneath is in a rococo style with coloured marbles and carved shells, heads of angels and reliefs of roses, ears of corn and grapes.

 Choir

 The choir, behind the main altar, has carved wooden stalls dating from between 1740 and 1744 and a ceiling painting by Tiepolo, of David playing the harp.